How We Treat

 Somatic Trauma Therapy

 A body-based approach which aims to process traumatic experiences through accessing physical sensations and feeling states that stem from their presenting symptoms.
+This facilitates greater awareness and understanding so that the material can be worked through and integrated.

 Brainspotting